MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

 ![Example of buttons placed close together with holographic pointers.](media/small-holograms-example-with-pointers.jpg "Example of buttons placed close together with holographic pointers")

-This article shows how you can use a 3D image together with a real-world object to point at closely spaced real-world objects.
+This article shows how you can use a 3D image together with a real-world object to point at small, closely spaced real-world objects.

 ## Use a 3D image together with a real-world object